jaspermutsaerts-paqt/adaptable-code/docs/2-separate-interfaces-subject.md

 But, our customer using Google people uses Licences from AFAS We actually don't have a case for Google Licenses at the moment.

-So, we split them up per subject
+So, we split them up per subject:

 ```php